bernatgel/karyoploter_tutorial/docs/Examples/MultipleDataTypes/MultipleDataTypes.md

+# Multiple Data Types

-In this examples we will use the Bioconductor package [regioneR](http://bioconductor.org/packages/release/bioc/html/regioneR.html) to create different sets of genomic regions and positions representing different data types: a small set of large regions, a number of point positions in the genome representing
+In this example we will use the Bioconductor package [regioneR](http://bioconductor.org/packages/release/bioc/html/regioneR.html) to create different sets of genomic regions and positions representing different data types: a small set of large regions, a number of point positions in the genome representing